nesnomis/harbour-allradio/README.md

 # harbour-allradio

-AllRadio is an easy to use radio player for online streaming radio on a SailfishOS / Jolla phones.
+AllRadio is an easy to use radio player for online streaming radio on SailfishOS / Jolla phones.

 Features:
 - Global radio channels from Community Radio Browser.